-Well Wilderness Kids Therapeutic Nature Center offers inclusive programs for children of all ages & abilities with the mission of supporting child development through sensory & social emotional experiences in a nature-based setting.
-We are committed to serving as guardians of play for all children.
+Well Wilderness Kids Therapeutic Nature Center offers inclusive NaturePlay programs & therapies for children of all ages & abilities with the mission of supporting child development through Social Emotional experiences through all of the senses in a nature-based setting.
+We are committed to serving as guardians of play with the use of Mindfulness tools for all children.

-Programs include Playgroups for All Ages & Abilities, Private Therapies, Seasonal Camps, Mindfulness Programs, Field Trips, Birthday Parties, After-School NaturePlay, Parent/Child Workshops, Professional Seminars & Open Nature Play Hour.
+Programs include therapeutic Playgroups for All Ages & Abilities, Private & Semi Private Therapies, Mindfulness Programs, Field Trips, Birthday Parties, After-School NaturePlay, Parent/Child Workshops, Professional Seminars & Open NaturePlay Hour.

-PEDIATRIC PHYSICAL THERAPIST & MINDFULNESS ALLY
+PEDIATRIC PHYSICAL THERAPIST

 DIRECTOR OF NATUREPLAY